isblab/IMP_Toolbox/pre_processing/structure/AF_to_rigid_bodies/README.md

 - `python predict_rigid_bodies.py -af /path/to/af_pipeline -i modeled_residues.json -p /path/to/AF_predictions -o /path/to/output_dir`
 - `modeled_residues.json` (see [modeled_residues.json](https://github.com/isblab/IMP_Toolbox/blob/main/pre_processing/inputs/modeled_residues.json) for reference)
+- There are some assumptions made regarding the format of `modeled_residues.json`, please check the script before creating your own input file
 - You only need the first model (`model=0`) and its corresponding json file in the AF_predictions

 What to expect:

-- txt, json or csb: file with a list of residues belonging to each rigid body
+- txt, json or csv: file with a list of residues belonging to each rigid body
 - cxc: chimerax script to see the output in ChimeraX

 #### Extract contacts or interface residues predicted confidently for use as restraints in IMP